Andrew Kennedy (cricketer, born 1975)

 Andrew Kennedy (born 10 January 1975) is an English cricketer.
 Kennedy is a right-handed batsman who bowls right-arm medium-fast.
 He was born in Colchester, Essex.

-Kennedy represented the Essex Cricket Board in 3 List A matches.
-These came against the Sussex Cricket Board in the 1st round of the 2002 Cheltenham & Gloucester Trophy which was held in 2001, the Surrey Cricket Board in the 2nd round of the 2003 Cheltenham & Gloucester Trophy which was held in 2002, and against Essex in the 3rd round of the same competition which was played in 2003.
-In his 3 List A matches, he scored 72 runs at a batting average of 24.00, with a high score of 27.
-In the field he took 2 catches.
-With the ball he took a single wicket at a cost of 37 runs.
+Kennedy represented the Essex Cricket Board in three List A matches.
+These came against the Sussex Cricket Board in the first round of the 2002 Cheltenham & Gloucester Trophy held in 2001, against the Surrey Cricket Board in the second round of the 2003 Cheltenham & Gloucester Trophy held in 2002, and against Essex in the 3rd round of the same competition, played in 2003.
+In his three List A matches, he scored 72 runs at a batting average of 24.00, with a high score of 27.
+In the field he took two catches.
+With the ball, he took a single wicket at a cost of 37 runs.

 He currently plays club cricket for Colchester and East Essex Cricket Club in the Essex Premier League.